 Where to Stay When Visiting Siesta Key

 Because all of Siesta Key’s beaches and attractions are relatively close to one another, you can choose to stay in one place for the entire duration of your trip to Siesta Key.

 There are several resorts located either on the beach or near it.
-Our favorites, which are all highly rated, include #1 Tropical Breeze Resort, Hyatt Residence Club Siesta Key Beach, and Tropical Beach Resorts.
+Our favorites, which are all highly rated, include the Sarasota Surf & Racquet Club, Tropical Breeze Resort, Hyatt Residence Club Siesta Key Beach, and Tropical Beach Resorts.

 Compare prices and locations here:

 For more options, consider staying in nearby Sarasota.
 Though it is about a 20- minute drive from Sarasota to Siesta Key, you may find more options that suit your family’s needs.
 (Keep in mind that traffic congestion in Sarasota can also be an issue.)